Roza Eskenazi: Second World War

-The post-war years
+Post-war period

 Throughout her long career, Roza developed good relations with Columbia Records Vassilis Toumbakaris and Minos Matsas, who had recently founded Odeon/Parlophone.
 This enabled her to promote the careers of many other well-known artists, including Marika Ninou.
 She introduced them to the Allilovoithia musicians union, and within a short time, they were recording with Vassilis Tsitsanis.

 In 1949, Roza returned to Patras to obtain a new ID card.
-She gave a few concerts as well, but the real turning point in her life came when she met Christos Philipakopoulos, a young police officer almost thirty years her junior.
-Despite the age gap, the two of them fell in love.
-It was a relationship that would last, in some form or other, for the rest of Roza's life.
+She also gace concerts and started up a relationship with Christos Philipakopoulos, a young police officer who was thirty years her junior.

 Although Roza had toured extensively throughout the Balkans, it was only in 1952 that she made her first tour of the United States to perform for the Greek and Turkish Diasporas there.
 The trip was sponsored by the Parthenon Restaurant and Bar in New York City and lasted several months.
 This was the first of several musical tours overseas.
 In 1955, Albanian impresario Ayden Leskoviku of the Balkan Record Company invited her to perform and record in Istanbul, where she was born.
 She eventually recorded about forty songs for Leskoviku and received about $5,000 for them.
 Although this was a relatively paltry sum, she later claimed that her performance fees and tips were ten times that amount.

 Soon after Istanbul she embarked on two more tours of the United States, and performed in New York, Detroit, and Chicago.
 On 5 July 1958, she married Frank Alexander during her second trip to the U.S. The wedding seemed to have been in name only.
 This was necessary for her to get a work permit in the U.S. Nevertheless, Eskenazi loved America and would have emigrated there were it not for her other love, Christos Philipakopoulos.
 She returned to Athens in 1959 so that she could be with him.
 She bought the two of them a large house in Kipoupoli with the money that she earned in the States, as well as two trucks and some horses.
 She and Philipakopoulos would live in that home for the rest of her life.